In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

-If you don’t really wanna go alone and fancy to ride bicycles, join an Albufera bike tour.
+If you don’t really wanna go alone and fancy riding a bicycle, join an Albufera bike tour.

-During this tour, you will explore Albufera by bike on this tour from Valencia.
+During this tour, you will explore Albufera by bike from Valencia.
 Discover the city’s natural lagoon and try an unmissable local delicacy — paella.

-Note: Bring your sun glasses and a hat to get protected from the sun.
+Note: Bring your sun glasses and a hat to protect from the sun.
 Better if you apply suncream before leaving (even during winter time the sun is powerful).

 Located on the mountains, this small beautiful village is home of one of the most strange caves in Spain, Ses covetes des Moros.

-Until today, they did not discovered the real purpose of these caves.
+Until today, they have not discovered the real purpose of these caves.

 Bocairent has less than 4000 inhabitants and not many international tourists visit it.
-Perfect place ot practice your Spanish skills.
+Perfect place to practice your Spanish skills.

-Walk around the castle, recognize the places and picture yourself at the iron Throne.
+Walk around the castle, recognize the places and picture yourself on the Iron Throne.

 61. Cuevas de Sant Josep